Marcelosmbrrr/devops/README.md

 Prometheus uses a pull-based metric collection model, where it makes HTTP requests to endpoints exposed by applications.
 For example, "/metrics" is a commonly used endpoint.

+The <a href="https://prometheus.io/docs/instrumenting/clientlibs/" target="_blank">client libraries</a> are libraries that help implement data collection in applications.
+There are for Java, PHP, Ruby, Nodejs, and several others.

 For services that do not expose metrics natively (such as databases, servers, etc.), exporters are used, ...

 ### Grafana - data visualization